Edinburgh Doctoral College Scholarships

 The Doctoral College wishes to attract the greatest diversity of applications to this scheme and will ensure that recruitment processes are robust and unbiased.

-Each scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study, approximately £15,590 per year.
+Each scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study (for reference, UKRI rate for 2023/24 is £18,622).
 Subject to satisfactory progress, the scholarship is offered for 3 and a half years (or pro-rata for part time).

 Applicants must have already applied for admission to a full-time or part-time on campus PhD research programme of study at the University.
 We encourage applicants who wish to apply for this scholarship to make contact with their academic school regarding any admission deadlines.
 Distance PhD candidates are not eligable to apply.